Discovering the hidden gem of South Asia: Nepal, Tibet (overland), and Bhutan with Asia Experiences

 Day 3 was all about being lost in the artistic streets of Bhaktapur.
 The durbar square here was certainly the most amazing place to learn about Nepali art.
 Passing by numerous decorated windows and detailed carvings in the supporting woodworks, we were just amazed at all these unique sightings.
 Our guide proposed us some local snacks, and we really enjoyed that.
 We took a short and scenic ride to Nagarkot village, and the cool breeze welcomed us there with some local hospitality.

 The sunrise over the Himalayas couldn’t get better to start the day 4 of our tour.
 We had to head for Tibet today, so we went to Kathmandu airport and left for Lhasa.
-The tip of taking the window seat was something I thanked Umesh many times as the views just made me realize how far we have reached with a major spoiler of the breathtaking sightings waiting for us in Tibet.
+The tip of taking the window seat was something I thanked Umesh many times.
+The views just made me realize how far we have reached with a major spoiler of the breathtaking sightings waiting for us in Tibet.
 Our Tibetan guide received us at the airport and took us to the Hotel here.
-His friendly smile with additional tips of Do’s and Dont’s here made us more comfortable in Lhasa.
+His friendly smile with additional tips of Do’s and Don’ts here made us more comfortable in Lhasa.

 * Altitude Sickness?
 No chance!!! with all these breathtaking landscapes everywhere surrounding us